• Skip to primary navigation

 You will notice that you cannot roll this batter into a log.

 What I do is drop large serving spoons of batter on a parchment-lined cookie sheet to achieve the shape of two logs.
-(I also use this technique for these honey biscotti).
+(I also use this technique for these cocoa biscotti).

 The biscotti will be rustic looking, but they taste great!